-The Ministry of Civil Service has announced Eid-ul-Adha holidays of 16 days for all employees working in the public sector this year.
+Government Employees: The Ministry of Civil Service has announced Eid-ul-Fitr holidays of 16 days for all employees working in the public sector this year.
 When we say all employees, it includes expatriate employees as well who are working in the government sector and they are on the payroll of the government.

-Moreover, there are few sectors who are not included in this.
+Security Forces and Health Staff: Moreover, there are few sectors who are not included in this.
 For example, security forces are not granted Eid Holidays in this manner.
 Similarly, doctors and other operating staff of Ministry of Health is also not granted Eid Holidays in this manner.

-According to Saudi Labor Law, you are allowed to have 4 fully paid vacations starting from 9th Dhul Hijja for the Eid ul Adha.
-(Aricle 112 of Saudi Labor Law).
+According to Saudi Labor Law, you are allowed to have 4 fully paid vacations starting 30 Ramadan for Eid ul Fitr and from 9th Dhul Hijja for the Eid ul Adha.
+(Article 112 of Saudi Labor Law).